About Water Observations from Space

 Limitations of the Information

-The satellite archive used for this service is of limited duration (currently 1998-2012), and subject to the cloud and repeat coverage restrictions noted above.
+The satellite archive used for this service is of limited duration (1987 to present), and subject to the cloud and repeat coverage restrictions noted above.
 In addition, Australia is subject to wide variations in weather and climate.
-Therefore the absence of prior water observations in a particular location does not provide certainty that surface water will never be observed in future.
+Therefore the absence of water observations prior to 1987 in a particular location does not provide certainty that surface water will never be observed there in future.

 The probability that surface water may appear at a given location may vary over time due to changes in drainage and other infrastructure (such as dams).
 Where such changes have occurred, the historical water observations for that location may no longer give a true picture of the future probability of surface water being observed.

 - The "clear observations" count is not correct for steep slopes.
 In hilly areas the clear observation counts reads as zero.
 This will be addressed in future versions.